 Planning and location

 Before making your garden bed purchases, you need to first consider its purpose and location.
+If in doubt, ask guidance from Placer tree experts concerning what is right for your home.
 Whether it’s solely for flowers, vegetables or fruits, consider a location that’s relatively flat and attracts plenty of sunlight.
 As the purpose of my garden bed was specifically for vegetables and fruits, I made sure it was accessible adjacent the kitchen verandah, making it a breeze to grab our desired produce for the day.
 In regards to bed size and length, regular beds are often 4 feet wide by 8 feet long.
 The depth of the bed varies on the plants selected, however a 6-12 inch rooting zone is realistic.
 After marking your bed using a bright-colored spray can, fragment the soil using a garden fork or rake until it’s 6-8 inches deep.

 Materials and frame selection

 Selecting the right material and frame for your garden bed involves two main characteristics: the plants and weather conditions you’re advocating for.
 The types of wood I would recommend are pressure-treated lumber wood which prevents wet weather conditions from decaying its exterior or more costly woods such as cedar, stopping decay and guaranteeing resilience.
 Other frames you can utilize for your bed are cement, bricks or woods with a thicker base.
 The main tools you’ll require for the building process is a garden fork, deck screws, hand saw, carpenter’s level, hacksaw, drills and a square which can be purchased at your local gardening store.